kasrababaei/swift-notes/concurrency.md

 Sometimes you can transfer it from one isolation domain to another, as long as you can prove that the previous isolation domain no longer interacts with the object.
 In general, non-sendable objects are quite restricted.
+Some of the features that region-based isolation provides were not available in the past without conforming to the crude `Sendable` protocol.

+Also, before making something `Sendable`, must think how to do it.
+For instance, by using `DispatchQueue`, `NSLock`, `NSRecursiveLock`, `OSAllocatedUnfairLock`, `Mutex` or `Actor`.
+While all of them except actors can cause a deadlock, actors allow reentrancy and caller's need to switch to the actor's boundary to call functions that mutate some state on the actor.
+Moreover, actors are reference types, and if for some reason we need them to be `Equatable` based on some data on them, the equatable method is a non-`async` method; so, it can only be done via an object identity equality check.

 If a `sending` value's isolation region is merged into another disconnected isolation region, then the value is still considered to be `sending` since